Passionfruit possets

 Sweetness

-Having seen how much pain those addicted to sugar go through, difficult though it was, we made a complete break from excessive sweetness.
+Having seen how much pain those addicted to sugar go through, difficult though it was we made a complete break from excessive sweetness.
 Is there a compromise?
 Yes, there is but you will have to hunt for it; natural honey.
-You won't find it in the supermarket.
+You are unlikely to find it in the supermarket.

 Commercial honey has a high glycemic-index; it's little better than sugar.
 So you have to find a small beekeeper.
 Buy enough for the whole year ahead and squirrel it away; it keeps very well in sealed jars.